organicresearchcentre/pgtool-gui/README.md

 ## How to run the website

 This is currently configured to run in the path "/pgtool-gui".
-Wether you want to run this in your local computer, or upload it to some server, there are two configurations that need to be adapted for other paths:
+Wether you want to run this in your local computer, or upload it to a server, there are two configurations that need to be adapted for other paths:

 - in the `.htaccess` file: replace all "pgtool-gui" string occurrences to the desired path.